 - It brings your brainwaves to lower frequencies, such as alpha, which are more relaxing.

-- Listening to music that mimics the beating of the heart may slow down your breathing.
+- Listening to music that mimics the beating of the heart may slow down your breathing and promote calm focus.

 5. It Reduces Your Symptoms of Anxiety and Depression

 When you have symptoms of anxiety and depression, it may be essential to get professional help.
 Therapists can show you some techniques that can help you cope or treat your condition.